joekripal/mgmt_asmt/UseCase1.md

  + Developer does not receive accurate license & vulnerability information and it is incorrectly sent to the License & Vulnerability Database.

 * **Trigger**
- + Developer finds new software to be used in the business environment.
+ + Developer uploads new software to be used in the business environment.